Antithrombin (Activity and Antigen)

-In type 1 AT deficiency, your body does not produce enough antithrombin.
+In type 1 AT deficiency, your body does not make enough antithrombin.
 Type 1 AT deficiency

 Why do I need this test?

 You might have one or both of these tests if you have had a problem with blood clots.

-a vein and then travels – or "embolizes" – to another part of the body) before you turn 50
+a vein and then travels (embolizes) to another part of the body.

 A clot that forms in the abdomen or near the brain

-A family history of blood clotting problems
+A family history of blood-clotting problems

 What other tests might I have along with this test?

 clots.
 Your doctor may want to test for other causes as well.
 These include:

-Factor V Leiden, a more common inherited disorder that raises the risk of making abnormal blood clots
+Factor V Leiden.
+This is a more common disorder passed down in families that raises

 What do my test results mean?

 may not have a problem.
 To learn what the results mean for you, talk with your health

 People with genetically inherited antithrombin deficiency typically have test results

-or have any medical significance.
+or have any health significance.
 Therefore, the main concern is with AT deficiency.

 How is this test done?